sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 expect(numbers).toEqual([3, 1])
 -->

-The problem here is that the `pop()` array method mutates the array we’re passing into our function:
+The problem here is that the `pop()` array method mutates the array we’re passing into the function:

 <!--
 const console = { log: vi.fn() }